 They found this land to be fertile and rich in natural resources and established relationships with French fur traders.
 After the Black Hawk War, the Potawatomi relinquished their lands in Eastern Illinois and Yankee settlers from New England and upstate New York began arriving in the area in the 1830’s.
-They honored their eastern heritage by calling the district Maine Township.
-Most prominent among these early people was Mancel Talcott, who built a log cabin and a bridge over the Des Plaines River near the present site of Touhy Avenue.
+Our first unit of local government was Maine Township, a name suggested by Joseph Mitchell, an earlier settler from Maine.
+The Township was officially organized in April of 1850.
+Most prominent among these early people was Captain Mancel Talcott, Sr., who built a log cabin on the west bank of the Des Plaines River just north of the intersection with current-day Touhy Avenue.
+His cabin also served as the second Post Office in the entire Chicago area, and Mancel Talcott Sr. was our first Postmaster at that location, beginning in 1837.

-Early settler George Penny opened a brickyard in 1854 in the vicinity of Meacham, Elm and Grand Blvd, and the community was known as Pennyville.
-At Penny’s request, the name was changed to Brickton in 1858 and the community experienced growth when a new railroad depot opened and immigration increased in the aftermath of the Chicago Fire in 1871.
+Early settler George Penny, along with business partner Robert Meacham, opened a brickyard in 1854 in the vicinity of Meacham, Elm and Grand Blvd, and the community was known as Pennyville.
+At Penny’s request, the name was changed to Brickton in 1857, and our community experienced growth when a new railroad depot opened and there was an influx of new residents in the aftermath of the Chicago Fire.

 A large grammar school was built in 1893 on the site of the present public library and a high school district was formed in 1902.
 In 1898, Andrew Carnegie donated $7500 to fund a library, which opened in 1913.